nchain-innovation/chain-gang/docs/Development.md

 ```

 # Maturin
-`Maturin` is a tool for building and publishing Rust-based Python packages with minimal configuration.
+`Maturin` is a tool for building and publishing Rust-based Python packages.

 * `maturin build` - builds the wheels and stores them in a folder
 * `maturin develop` - builds and installs in the current `virtualenv`.